7 Common Mistakes Made When Moving Overseas

 How do people make mistakes with their personal safety in new countries?

-Foreigners are known to let their guard down in parts of the city that seem safe, showing off pricey electronics or jewelry, not bothering to memorize local emergency numbers and procedures.
-Always find out which neighborhoods are safe or unsafe, and find out what to do in case of emergency, but use much the same precautions you would around any other situation where you don’t know everything.
+Foreigners are known to let their guard down in parts of the city that seem safe, showing off pricey electronics or jewelry and not bothering to memorize local emergency numbers and procedures.
+Always find out which neighborhoods are safe or unsafe and what to do in case of an emergency, but use much the same precautions you would in any other situation where you don’t know everything.